 - Overall, we rate Dawn, Left-Center biased based on editorial positions that favor a liberal perspective.
 We also rate them Mostly Factual in reporting rather than High due to a lack of hyperlinked sourcing with national news.
 However, we rate them Medium Credibility due to the inability to accurately report on the government.

 MBFC Credibility Rating: MEDIUM CREDIBILITY

 Launched in 1941, Dawn is an English-language daily newspaper based in Karachi, Pakistan.
-It was founded by Quaid-i-Azam (Great Leader in Urdu) Mohammad Ali Jinnah who is also the founder of Pakistan.
-Dawn focuses on the latest news, analysis related to Pakistan, South Asia and the world.
-The current editor of Dawn is Mr. Zaffar Abbas who’s position in Pakistan’s media, is defined as liberal, centrist and progressive.
+It was founded by Quaid-i-Azam (Great Leader in Urdu) Mohammad Ali Jinnah, who is also the founder of Pakistan.
+Dawn focuses on the latest news, analysis related to Pakistan, South Asia, and the world.
+The current editor of Dawn is Mr. Zaffar Abbas, whose position in Pakistan’s media is defined as liberal, centrist, and progressive.

 Funded by / Ownership

 Dawn Group of Newspapers owns the Dawn Newspaper.
 Advertising and classifieds generate revenue.

 In review, Dawn utilizes moderately loaded language in their headlines, such as ‘Deep-rooted prejudice’: Pakistan condemns India’s restrictions on Eid rituals in occupied Kashmir.
 Typically, Dawn sources through quotes but fails to provide links to their sources.
 In National politics, they are lightly critical of the current Khan government in their articles but must be careful in their criticism.
 Current Prime Minister Imran Khan is a member of the governing party, Pakistan Tehreek-e-Insaf, the Center-Right Islamic Populist Party.